nstrike2/matic-docs/docs/develop/alchemy.md

 Your environment file must be named `.env` or it won't be recognized as an environment file.

 Do not name it `process.env` or `.env-custom` or anything else.

+WARNING: If you are using version control system like git to manage your project, please DO NOT track the .env file.
+Add .env to your .gitignore file so that you don't accidentally publish your secrets to the world

 * Follow [these instructions](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) to export your private key
 * See below to get HTTP Alchemy API URL